 Stage two is the reality that the person making the product has done some research and development.
 My “cheaper” version works but has some issues.
 It could be the quality of the material, the craftsmanship, lack of the right pieces, or just that I did it wrong.
 At this point, I come to the realization that the price the person or company is charging is not that outlandish, and if I want to be a professional, I should use quality-tested tools.
 An additional benefit, if it breaks, gets lost or if it needs to be replaced, I can simply call the manufacture and have it shipped to me anywhere in the world.
 Problem solved with one phone call.

-Stage three is when you have reached the point in your career that you want to standout, you need to be unique and cost is not the priority it is about branding an image.
-I’m at this point in my career where I am having props built, hiring professional photographers and working with people who have the skills and passion for the things I lack.
-I am still Superstein around the house fixing things that save money, but, there to I’m learning a professional gets results faster and many times more efficiently then if I tacked the problem myself.
-Best part is while their doing the “to-do list”, I’m out performing and doing the things I love, allowing me to enjoy life more.
-I’m not sure if there is a stage four, but if there is, I’ll let you know when I reach it.
+Stage three is when you have reached the point in your career that you want to stand out, you need to be unique and the cost is not the priority it is about branding and image.
+I’m at this point in my career where I am having props built, hiring professional photographers, and working with people who have the skills and passion for the things I lack.
+I am still Superstein around the house fixing things that save money, but, there too I’m learning a professional gets results faster and many times more efficiently than if I tacked the problem myself.
+The best part is while they’re doing the “to-do list”, I’m outperforming and doing the things I love, allowing me to enjoy life more.
+I’m not sure if there is stage four, but if there is, I’ll let you know when I reach it.

 Subscribe to our blog by email by adding your email address to the form on the right.
 Keep up with current ideas, information, and fun stories!